navjotsagoo/pcf-aws-govcloud/README.md

 dd if=ops.manager.raw of=/dev/xvdg bs=512K
 ```

-Detach EBS Volumes from Generic VM
+Detach EBS Volumes from Generic VM.
-Create Snapshots for each volume
+Create Snapshots for each volume.

 For Stemcell snapshot, create an AMI with /dev/sda1: snapshot + /dev/sdb instance-store, HVM